marattm/terraform-linode-base-project/README.md

 - Copy/Paste the `backends.example.tfvars` file into a new one, and fill in the parameters.

-- The values in the `terraform.tfvars` should be fine, as they are general, but can be overridden using a `override.tfvars` file.
+- The values in the `terraform.tfvars` should be fine, as they are general, but can be overridden using a `override.tfvars` file if needed.

 - Initialize terraform dependencies and backend: `make dev-init`